Are you Shocked by Hawaii’s High Cost of Living?

 Many Hawaii residents have 2 and 3 jobs to keep up with expenses.
 It’s safe to say you’ll meet more people working 2-3 jobs in Hawaii than you have ever met anywhere else in your life.

 For most folks living in the US mainland, grocery shopping will be a shocking experience.
-In 2018 you simply can’t spend less that $50 for even a few items and the regular weekly trips will run you between $150-$200.
+In 2023 you simply can’t spend less than $50 for even a few items and the regular weekly trips will run you between $200-$250.
 I can’t remember the last time I went to Costco and DIDN’T have a grocery tab over $200.
 How much does a gallon of milk cost in Hawaii?
-Be prepared to pay 6-$8.
+If you’re lucky and it’s on sale, no less than $8.

 Add to that the cost of gas, renting apartments that are very small and with pay for parking issues all over Waikiki if that’s where you plan to stay, and it gets expensive.
 Auto and health insurance is expensive too.
 Can you earn $75,000 per year and survive Hawaii’s high cost of living?
 Maybe.
 But, be prepared to be really frugal and live in a manner you may not be accustomed to (slumming).